 Business-stats MNE-Platform

-The second release of the Multinational Enterprise Information Platform covers data as of 31st December 2022, with previous vintages available below and supplementary releases to continue on an annual basis.
-Explorations to improve the timeliness, frequency and coverage of the information are in progress.
+The latest release of the Multinational Enterprise Information Platform covers data as of 31st December 2023, with previous editions available for download.
+Supplementary releases are planned annually, and efforts to enhance the timeliness, frequency, and coverage of the data are ongoing.

 Dashboard